SiREN Symposium, 7 April 2014

 ‘Building the foundations for innovation’

-The Sexual Health and Blood-Borne Virus Applied Research and Evaluation Network (SiREN) is proud to host a symposium bringing together practitioners, researchers and policy makers with an interest in evidence-based practice in preventing and reducing the impacts of sexually transmissible infections (STIs) and blood-borne viruses (BBVs).
-The Symposium will take place at the Technology Park Bentley Conference and Function Centre in Perth.
+SiREN hosted a symposium on April 7, 2014 bringing together practitioners, researchers and policy makers with an interest in evidence-based practice in preventing and reducing the impacts of sexually transmissible infections (STIs) and blood-borne viruses (BBVs).
+The Symposium took place at Technology Park Bentley Conference and Function Centre in Perth.

 - Showcase evidence-based research and evaluation projects